Ludwigslust: History

 In 1724 Prince Ludwig, the son of Frederick, Duke of Mecklenburg, decided to build a hunting lodge near a small hamlet called Klenow.
-Later, after his succession to the Dukedom, this became his favourite residence and he named it accordingly Ludwigslust ("Ludwig's pleasure/desire").
+Later, after his succession to the Dukedom, this became his favorite residence and he named it accordingly Ludwigslust ("Ludwig's pleasure/desire").
 In 1765 Ludwigslust became the capital of the duchy in place of Schwerin.
-The town was enlarged by a residential palace (the castle).
+The town was enlarged by a residential palace.
 This situation continued until 1837, when Grand Duke Paul Friedrich returned the capital status to Schwerin.